utahplt/ifT-benchmark/typed-clojure/README.md

 - `filter` maps directly to the pseudocode's filtering logic but requires a polymorphic type annotation `(t/All [A] ...)`.
 - `flatten` follows the pseudocode's recursive structure but needs `t/ann-form` for base cases to assert types like `IntVector`.
 - `rainfall` aligns closely with the pseudocode but includes additional checks (e.g., `map?`, `not (nil? day)`) to handle Clojure's dynamic nature, making it slightly more complex.
-- `tree_node` is direct but requires multiple nested checks, and the lack of predicate body validation introduces a subtle error in the failure case.
+- `tree_node` function is a direct and faithful implementation of a structural predicate for a recursive tree type.
+It checks that the node is a vector of length 2, the first element is a number, and the second is a sequence of valid `TreeNodes` — exactly as specified.
+The recursive validation via every? mirrors the expected inductive definition.